wp-plugins/simple-links/readme.txt

 </div>

 == Upgrade Notice ==
+= 1.0.7 =
+* Fixes Notice Level Error when using Wordpress Versions 3.0 - 3.3

 = 1.0.6 =
 * Fixes Naming Conflict when using some of our themes *
 * Not critical if not using a Lipe Imagination theme *